 Training of governors is provided by The Key online governor training which provides up to date areas which require focus.
+All governors receive up to date training in KCSE.

 Organisational Structure

 The day to day running of the Free School is the responsibility of the Principal.
 The Principal is able to delegate the day to day running of the school to Lead Teachers.
 The Principal acts as the Accounting Officer under the terms of the Funding Agreement.
 There are two other part time teachers, four teaching assistants who have a teaching/support role, a school secretary, a custodian/playground supervisor and cleaner/lunchtime supervisor.